 The relief in my body was enormous and instantaneous, though I was simultaneously nerve-wracked to have so much empty space in my schedule.

 The first few months were like that: full of business-building, yes, but also free time.
 I started reading books again.
 I went on dates.
-I worked on self-publishing my first book (just because I wanted to, not as a business strategy).
+I wrote for fun again.
 And as time went on, I built up a client list and worked regularly with a handful of ad agencies, universities, and health companies.

 This is probably a good spot to stop and explain, for those who aren’t familiar with the terms, what a copywriter and content strategist is.